r-duh/MuXTalk/README.md

 https://www.dropbox.com/s/z14qywvqsa3mkqw/HumanGRN10e6_A_GRN_sparr_rand_dict_500runs.pickle?dl=0 [GRN, p<10e-6]

-## Running the MuXTalk Streamit app (recommended to visually explore the default GRNs)
+## Running the MuXTalk Streamit app (recommended to visually explore both the default GRNs and custom GRNs)

+.parquet files that are output by the MuXTalk script can be used as input to the Streamlit app.